Making Life Accessible

 ESL Accessibility Plan & Annual Report

-The objective of Easterseals Louisiana’s Accessibility Plan is to provide all ESL participants, employees and stakeholders accessible services and remove any identified accessibility barriers.
+The objective of Easterseals Louisiana’s Accessibility Plan is to provide all ESL participants, employees, and stakeholders accessible services and remove any identified accessibility barriers.
 As an organization, ESL complies with the American Disabilities Act of 1990 and believes that services should be readily accessible to all persons.
 We continuously work towards increasing accessibility by identifying and removing all architectural, environmental, attitudinal, financial, communication, transportation, and any other barriers not listed that might limit or prevent access to services.
 ESL’s Accessibility Plan describes the organizations commitment to accessibility, such that all persons can have the opportunity to live independently in a barrier free environment.
 ESL has and continues to remove barriers for persons served.
-This plan identifies actions that have been taken to remove barriers and action items to be completed during 2020-2021 fiscal year.
+This plan identifies actions that have been taken to remove barriers and includes ways to continue to improve our accessibility and access.
+For a full copy of the Accessibilty Plan and Annual Report, please email firstname.lastname@example.org.

-If you don’t have a disability, you may not think twice about the curb cuts you cross on your way to work, closed captions that appear on your favorite TV shows, or signs marked “handicap accessible,” but to people with disabilities and their families, these are accessibility features that are vital for full inclusion in society.
+If you don’t have a disability, you may not think twice about the curb cuts you cross on your way to work, closed captions that appear on your favorite TV shows, or signs in braille.
+But for people with disabilities and their families, these are accessibility features that are vital for full inclusion in society.

 Accessibility can be defined as whether someone with a disability can access, experience, or interact with something.
 This can apply to the following: